raybox94/PuMpup/README.md

 ## Project Description:

-The purpose is to create Quizz Application usinng Php as backend which helps people to understand more about Project Management and its Process.
+The purpose is to create Quizz Application using DragulaJS which helps people to understand more about Project Management and its Process.

 ## Project Repository: